 Light therapy too close to bedtime can impair the ability to fall asleep.
 Those taking mood disorder related medications should be cautious when considering Light therapy, as it may induce mania in combination with medication.
 Those taking photosensitizing drugs should also be cautious when considering Light therapy as well.Examine.com Medical Disclaimer

-(Common phrases used by users for this page include synosis lighting, supplemens and light therapy, light therapy - good and bad?, light induced mania, is light therapy bad for bipolar, bad things about light therapy)
+(Common phrases used by users for this page include wakefulness light therapy, light therapy scientific review, light therapy is it scientific, light induced mania, bad things about light therapy, Considering Light Therapy)